Protecting Our Users from Web Tracking

-There are already many tools available which aim to prevent the kinds of tracking we have described.
-In general these act as browser extensions which monitor network traffic and intervene when tracking is detected, i.e. blocking UIDs in transmission.
-These can be categorized into two groups:
+In general, these tools act as browser extensions which monitor network traffic and intervene when tracking is detected, i.e. blocking unique identifiers (UIDs) in transmission.

-On the other side, exceptions made to prevent site breakage may then allow some privacy leaks, for example the Facebook like button is still allowed when using the EasyPrivacy blocking list, and there are many other such exceptions.
+On the other hand, exceptions made to prevent site breakage may then allow some privacy leaks.
+For example, the Facebook like button is still allowed when using the EasyPrivacy blocking list, and there are many other such exceptions.

-Finally, blocking lists bestow significant power to their curators.
+Blocklists bestow significant power to their curators.
 With blocking browser extensions being used ever more (over 40% of users for some market segments), those who write the block list would have the power to cut off a significant proportion of a company’s traffic — deservedly or not.

 Heuristic approaches like Privacy Badger are limited by just having local knowledge.
 In many cases we will not know if data sent is unique to us until we have tested it in another browser and seen a different value, like in the fingerprinting example in the previous post.

 Therefore, we designed a system which combines local with global evaluation of tracking data.
-It is also designed to be conservative — we only remove data which we determine to be UIDs, and leave the rest alone.
+It is also designed to be conservative — we only remove data which we determine to be UIDs and leave the rest alone.
 Our system modifies request URLs instead of blocking.
 This aims to reduce site breakage, and enable services to collect data, provided it does not compromise the user’s privacy.

-The Ghostery anti-tracking system is split into two subsystems.
-One that handles only Cookies, and the other which handles all other data sent in headers and the URL path.
+The Ghostery anti-tracking system is split into two subsystems: One that handles only cookies, and the other which handles all other data sent in headers and the URL path.

 To enable this use case, our system allows cookies in cases when user interaction with the widget is detected.
 When this happens, the third party is temporarily whitelisted to allow cookies.

 Unsafe Data Removal

 The second anti-tracking subsystem deals with the non-trivial problem of identifying whether the data sent in a request is ‘safe’ or not.
-By this we mean, that the data point could be used as a UID, i.e. it is unique to the user.
+By this we mean that the data point could be used as a UID, i.e. it is unique to the user.

-- Tokenise this data into key-value pairs.
+- Tokenises this data into key-value pairs

 However, by the time this aggregation would tell us what the UIDs were, it would be too late — the trackers would already have the data.
-Therefore, our algorithm does the inverse: Detecting the values which cannot be UIDs, and removing all other data.
+Therefore, our algorithm does the inverse: Detecting the values which cannot be UIDs and removing all other data.

 The advantage of this method is that the protection for new users is available straight away.
 New UIDs will not be known by the system, and therefore be removed by default.

 We can also classify many values as safe locally, without having to consult the global safe value set.
 Our system uses the following rules for local classification:

 - If a value has not been seen previously for the

 - If a value is too short, i.e. has too little entropy to be a UID, it is safe.

-(third party, key)pair over a two day period, then the value is not persistant, and therefore safe.
+(third party, key)pair over a two-day period, then the value is not persistent, and therefore safe.

 We can then evaluate these values:

 (s= example.com, d= tracker.de, k= z, v= 1459866821): This was the first time we saw the value

 21.0 is too short to be a UID, so it is safe.

 (s= example.com, d= tracker.de, k= u, v= CCAAAABI): More than 3 different values seen in the last two days for the same (d, k), so safe.

-(s= example.com, d= tracker.de, k= vr, v= 1440×1024): Always the same value seen for this (d, k) pair, however the value is in the global safe set (as it represents a common screen resolution), therefore safe.
+(d, k) pair, however the value is in the global safe set (as it represents a common screen resolution), therefore safe.